smitelli/cosmodoc/src/content/topics/entities/shard-functions/index.md

 3       | Shard moves to the east at double speed.
 4       | Shard moves to the west at double speed.

-{{< note >}}`xmode` is a function-`static` variable that cannot be explicitly reset.
+{{% note %}}`xmode` is a function-`static` variable that cannot be explicitly reset.
 This means that it is possible for repeated playbacks of identical demo data to have different shard behavior.
-To guarantee deterministic playback of a demo's shards, it's necessary to quit to DOS and restart the game before each run.{{< /note >}}
+To guarantee deterministic playback of a demo's shards, it's necessary to quit to DOS and restart the game before each run.{{% /note %}}

 ```c
     for (i = 0; i < numShards; i++) {